 If parents do not share parenting time equally, the person with less time granted is generally required to pay child support.
 Parents who split custody relatively evenly will usually owe less in support payments than when the children live with one person for the majority of the year.

-Fathers may not realize the extent of their rights when creating a parenting agreement and often agree to less time than they should receive.
+Dads may not realize the extent of their rights when creating a parenting agreement and often agree to less time than they should receive.
 A father’s rights lawyer in John’s Creek could help dads fight for more time with their children and ensure that a parenting plan is fair to both parents.

 Whenever practically possible, children benefit from healthy relationships with both of their parents, and a father’s influence can be critical to a child’s wellbeing.
 If you are facing a custody battle or want to petition the court for more time with your children, speak with a Johns Creek father’s rights lawyer and learn more about your legal options.